 | PP | 89%|

-For Comic Relief all pupils took part in a sponsored mile/mile and a half run to raise money for charity.
-All pupils will also take part in the annual Sports day, providing a competitive opportunity for all year groups (including EYFS and KS1).
+For Sports Relief all pupils took part in a sponsored Dodgeball competition to raise money for the charity.
+All pupils take part in the annual Sports day, providing a competitive opportunity for all year groups including our Little Wrens.

 School Sport Partnerships